Working with wool . . . .

 Hand Stitch:

 • Use a tiny 1/16” whip stitch with 2 strands embroidery floss (inexpensive) or wool thread (nice but pricey), in the same color as the applique.
-Do not use regular-weight thread, which is too thin.
+Don't use regular-weight thread, which is too thin.

 • I use a chenille needle, about size 22 or 24.